xianglous/ml-replica/index.md

 &=e^{-\gamma\left\|\bar{u}\right\|^2}e^{2\gamma\bar{u}\cdot\bar{v}}e^{-\gamma\left\|\bar{v}\right\|^2}
 \end{aligned}$$

-Now this looks like the second property above, we would like to prove the middle term a kernel.
+Now this looks like the second transformation above, we would like to prove the middle term a kernel.
 We will use Taylor expansion:

 $$\begin{aligned}
 K(\bar{u},\bar{v})&=e^{2\gamma\bar{u}\cdot\bar{v}}\\
 &=\frac{(2\gamma\bar{u}\cdot\bar{v})^0}{0!}+\frac{(2\gamma\bar{u}\cdot\bar{v})^1}{1!}+...+\frac{(2\gamma\bar{u}\cdot\bar{v})^n}{n!}+...
 \end{aligned}$$

-So the middle term is in fact a infinite sum of scalar-multiplied polynomial kernels, which is also a valid kernel.
-And we can tell that the feature mapping of a RBF kernel will have infinite dimensions, so it proves the importance of a kernel function as calculating the mapped feature can be impossible.
+So the middle term is in fact an infinite positive-weighted-sum of polynomial kernels, which is also a valid kernel.
+And we can tell that the feature mapping of a RBF kernel will have infinite dimensions, so it proves the importance of a kernel function as calculating the mapped features can be impossible.

 ### Sequential Minimal Optimization
 *Reference*: [John C. Platt, Sequential Minimal Optimization: A Fast Algorithm for Training Support Vector Machines](https://www.microsoft.com/en-us/research/uploads/prod/1998/04/sequential-minimal-optimization.pdf)